ibm-cloud-docs/cloud-object-storage/object-lock.md

 {: #ol-consistency}

 While IBM Cloud Object Storage provides strong consistency for all data IO operations, bucket configuration is eventually consistent.
 After enabling a default retention period on a bucket, it may take a few moments for the configuration to propagate across the system and new objects to be assigned the new default.

+## Usage and accounting
+{: #ol-usage}

+Locked objects (and their versions) contribute usage just like any other data and you will be responsible for the [usage costs](/docs/cloud-object-storage?topic=cloud-object-storage-billing) for as long as object remains locked with a retention period.

+## Interactions
+{: #ol-interactions}

+Object Lock can be used in combination with several object storage features as per your use case requirements.

+### Versioning
+{: #ol-interactions-versioning}

+[Enabling versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) is a prerequisite for enabling Object Lock.
+If a bucket is created using the `x-amz-bucket-object-lock-enabled` header, versioning will automatically be enabled.

+### Replication
+{: #ol-interactions-replication}

+Object Lock can only be used on the source bucket for replication, only as the destination.
+Objects will be assigned the default retention period.

+### Key Management Systems
+{: #ol-interactions-kms}

+Protected objects will be [encrypted using the root key](/docs/key-protect?topic=key-protect-about) of the bucket.
+Ensure that the key remains valid in order to prevent unintended crypto-shredding of protected objects.

+### Lifecycle configurations
+{: #ol-interactions-lifecycle}

+It is possible to enable [lifecycle policies](/docs/cloud-object-storage?topic=cloud-object-storage-expiry#expiry-rules-attributes) that archive locked objects, but naturally not those that expire objects.

+### Immutable Object Storage
+{: #ol-interactions-worm}

+Object Lock is an alternative to the retention policies available when using Immutable Object Storage.
+As Object Lock requires versioning to be enabled, and Immutable Object Storage is not compatible with versioning, it is not possible to have both WORM solutions enabled on the same bucket.

+### Other interactions
+{: #ol-interactions-worm}

+There should be no adverse interactions when using Object Lock with other Object Storage features, such as setting CORS policies, setting IP firewalls or condition based restrictions, bucket quotas, replication, or Code Engine.

 ## IAM actions
 {: #ol-iam}